Build an Email List That Buys, Not Just Subscribes

 With this approach, I grew my list to a few thousand within a year.

-I nurtured my new subscribers through newsletters, but when I made an offer, often nobody responded.
+I nurtured my new subscribers through newsletters, but when I made an offer, they didn’t buy.

-As I continued doing this, a clear pattern emerged.
+As I continued doing this, I noticed a common pattern.

 The opt-ins that grew my list the fastest were also the ones least likely to lead to sales, and most likely to result in unsubscribes later.

-But I couldn’t pin that on the quality of the free download, because in many cases it hadn’t even been opened.
+And that wasn’t due to the quality of the free download, because in many cases it hadn’t even been opened.

-What was actually happening was that it was so easy to sign up for my lead magnet that people did it quickly, without much thought, and then forgot about it.
+The real story was that because it was so easy to sign-up, people did it quickly without much thought, and then forgot about it.

 The ‘Who on Earth is This?’
 Moment